 - Intention This practice is a prayer in movement.
 Create an intention, dedication, or prayer for healing.

-- Time Best time for 108 Sun Salutations is early in the morning.
+- Time Best time for 108 Sun Salutations is in the morning.
 (Sometime we practice at night, because it’s most convenient for studios.
 I hope that the community-spiritness of it will out weigh any ill effects of practicing late at night.)

 - Sets Divide the Yoga Mala in nine sets of 12 sun salutations.
 You can do something a little different in each set — change the variation of sun salutations, the focus, or the intention.

 - Opening Your first set should be like a warm up or opening series.
 Gradually increase your back bends — small locust, sphinx, baby cobra, cobra, upward dog on your knees, then full updog.
 Do two sun sals of each for set one.